BitcoinDesign/Guide/guide/case-studies/payjoin.md

 - Maintaining an always-online endpoint seems to be the biggest hurdle for payjoin implementation, we list some alternatives here
 - Payjoin burdens the receiver with more requirements, but also provides more benefits and opportunities
 - Address substitution is a powerful idea from BIP-78: it is a risk that can become a powerful ally for the payjoiner
-- Payjoins receivers can leverage their daily spending wallet-saving wallet setup, where the daily spending is used by the receiver as the payjoin hot wallet
+- Instead of setting up another wallet, Payjoin receivers can leverage their daily spending wallet, which is used by the receiver as the Payjoin hot wallet
 - Payjoin implementations should be mindful of the round-fee-rate heuristic for identifying payjoins, handle it without need for user decisions